By Cameron Pipkin

 An article I read recently in Education Week has me thinking about the new direction that English classes in America seem destined to take.
 The article claims that, “the Common Core State Standards in English/language arts demands…a rebalancing of fiction and non-fiction.”
 This makes sense.
 With standards that focus on skill and performance over making sure that students digest a list of great works of literature, ELA teachers are going to find themselves putting aside The Catcher in the Rye in favor of Freakonomics.
 I, for one, am all for this.

 And I’m not saying that schools ought to cut all literature (in fact, under CCSS they won't)—just a good deal of it.
 If I had to choose between teaching reading and writing with lit or with informational texts, I’d go with the latter nearly every time.
 And I say that as an English major.

 I formed this opinion as a college writing teacher, where it became painfully apparent to me that one of the biggest problems in the high school English classroom (among many) is a religious commitment to high literature.

 So, here are three reasons that we ought to lay off on literature, at least in high school:

-My boss has, though, asked me to read or write plenty of informational texts.
+My boss has, though, asked me to read or write plenty of informational and persuasive texts.
 And I work as a writer.
 Imagine what engineers, electricians, graphic designers or cab drivers must be asked to do.
 In high school English, where the teachers are, to a great degree, preparing students to read and write throughout their professional lives, why are they training students on texts that only marginally reflect what is seen in the real world?